Yu Chang Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.4 K/9, which ranks 20th in MLB.
+- The Angels pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Angels have a 3.52 team ERA that ranks fifth among all MLB pitching staffs.
+- The Angels' 3.80 team ERA ranks eighth among all MLB pitching staffs.

-- The Angels surrender the fourth-fewest home runs in baseball (11 total, 0.8 per game).
+- Angels pitchers combine to surrender the eighth-fewest home runs in baseball (13 total, 0.9 per game).

-- His last appearance came on Sunday against the Toronto Blue Jays, when the left-hander tossed 4 2/3 innings, surrendering five earned runs while allowing seven hits.
+- His last appearance was on Sunday against the Toronto Blue Jays, when the left-hander went five innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.